 Thomas Worth

-I am a Ph.D.
-Candidate in the Political Science Department at the University of Wisconsin–Madison.
+I am Visiting Assistant Professor of Political Science at St. Olaf College.
+I received my Ph.D. in political science from the University of Wisconsin–Madison.
 My research interests include gender and politics, United States foreign policy, international security, public opinion, and the measurement of gender identity.
 My dissertation examines the so-called "gender gap" in public opinion on the use of military force in the United States.
-Chapter 1 explores the measurement of what I call "continuous gender" in survey research, or how individuals choose to identify with masculinity and femininity.
-Chapter 2 examines the relationship between "binary gender" and support for war, by replicating a previous survey experiment design, and also theorizes why men support war at the levels that they do.
-Chapter 3 uses this same data, but focuses on the relationship between continuous gender and support for war, and outlines what the measurement of continuous gender can help explain about gender and public opinion.
+Chapter 2 explores non-traditional ways to measure gender in survey research, focusing on how individuals identify with the concepts of masculinity and femininity.
+Chapter 3 examines the relationship between traditional measures of gender (man and woman) and support for war, while Chapter 4 examines the relationship between non-traditional measures of gender (masculinity and femininity) and support for war.
+My findings suggest that non-traditional measures of gender are a useful compliment to traditional measures of gender in understanding the relationship between gender and support for war.

 Contact info: